mirekez/pnr_tests/README.md

 # pnr_tests
-Random Verilog/RTL code generator designed in test purposes for Synthesis and Place and Routing tools
+Random Verilog/RTL code generator designed for testing purposes for Synthesis and Place and Routing tools

 Uses scala-cli